max-niederman/website/src/pages/posts/google-ctf-2022/index.md

 And, as it turns out, they do!
 By default, `os.path.realpath` tries to resolve symlinks, but if resolution fails, it gives up and stops resolving symlinks in the rest of the path.
 There's a `strict` mode which raises the error up to the caller, but it's not used here.

-Symlink resolution fails if a cycle is detected, so I created a repository with the following symlinks:
+Symlink resolution fails if a cycle is detected, so we created a repository with the following symlinks:

 ```
 cycle => ./cycle